The Italian Wine Scholar™ program is the industry's most respected certification course on the wines of Italy.

 - Unit 2: The Wines of Central & Southern Italy

-Earn the Italian Wine Scholar™ (IWS) post-nominal online via the independent study format or enroll in the 14-week instructor-led format with live webinars.
+Earn the Italian Wine Scholar™ (IWS) post-nominal via the online, independent study format or enroll in the 15-week, instructor-led online format including live review webinars.

-The online learning format includes for each unit:
+The Italian Wine Scholar™ online learning format includes for each unit:

 - A suggested schedule of study with learning objectives for each region

 - Live review webinars with acclaimed wine educators (*instructor-led format only)